ppy/osu-wiki/news/2026/2026-07-03-performance-points-star-rating-updates.md

 Until now, aim evaluation has prioritised high BPMs with lower distances over low BPMs with higher distances.
 This is due to a mechanism to decay difficulty which scales by time.

-Thanks to a [change](https://github.com/ppy/osu/pull/36417) by [Natelytle](https://osu.ppy.sh/users/17607667), we can now change this mechanism without adverse effects to strain.
+Thanks to a [change](https://github.com/ppy/osu/pull/36417) by ::Natelytle::{ user-id=17607667 }, we can now change this mechanism without adverse effects to strain.

-As a result, a [set](https://github.com/ppy/osu/pull/36792) of [changes](https://github.com/ppy/osu/pull/36813) by [StanR](https://osu.ppy.sh/users/7217455) were made in order to edge this mechanism closer towards rewarding BPM and distance increases equally:
+As a result, a [set](https://github.com/ppy/osu/pull/36792) of [changes](https://github.com/ppy/osu/pull/36813) by ::StanR::{ user-id=7217455 } were made in order to edge this mechanism closer towards rewarding BPM and distance increases equally:

 ![](/wiki/shared/news/2026-07-03-performance-points-star-rating-updates/aim-strain-influence.png)